CStewartDev/SQL-Advanced-Lessons/README.md

  # Introduction
  Data Job Market 📊💼 <br>
 The data job market is booming 🚀, driven by the rapid growth of data-driven decision-making across industries 🌐.
-Focusing on Data Analyst roles that are remote 🏡 or located in central Florida 🌴, this project explores top-paying jobs 💰, in-demand skills 🔧, and where high demand meets salary in data analytics 📈!
+This project focuses on Data Analyst roles that are remote 🏡 or located in central Florida 🌴, exploring top-paying jobs 💰, in-demand skills 🔧, and where high demand meets salary in data analytics 📈!"

 SQL Queries?
 Check them out here: [project_sql folder](project_sql)

  # Background
 Wanting to learn SQL skills, I decided to give this highly rated [course](https://www.youtube.com/watch?v=7mz73uXD9DA) a try.
 The course is led by Luke Barousse, who thoughfully and carefully leads you through the course.
-He shows his workflow.
-When making mistakes, instead of cutting to the final product, he goes step by step on how to debug your code.
+He demonstrates his workflow and, when making mistakes, goes step-by-step on how to debug your code rather than skipping to the final product.

 For more info,including the data for this analysis, check out [his course](https://www.lukebarousse.com/sql).
 It has Free and Paid options.